-The choice of technology, the nature of market failures, and the intended final outcome of the pull mechanism all help the program sponsor identify the ideal private sector actor to incentivize as the solver.
-In choosing the solver, it is important to ensure that the solver's engagement in the value chain is central to achieving the development impact.
+The choice of technology, the nature of market failures, and the intended final outcome of the pull mechanism all help the program sponsor identify the ideal private sector actor to incentivize as a solver.
+In choosing entities to serve as solvers, it is important to ensure that the chosen solver's engagement in the value chain can be made central to achieving the development impact.
 In other words, the solver must be well-placed to address the key constraints in the value chain of the technology or its derivative products.
 This might imply choosing solvers that have adequate financial standing and access to credit (particularly because pull mechanisms pay only after results are achieved).
-Furthermore, the pool of such solvers should be large enough to spur competition in the market and bring the market to a sustainable scale, with individual solvers having adequate technical, managerial, and financial capacity to successfully invest in the market and reach an efficient scale of operations.
+The pool of such solvers should be large enough to spur competition in the market and bring the market to a sustainable scale, with individual solvers having adequate technical, managerial, and financial capacity to successfully invest in the market and reach an efficient scale of operations.

-The Kenva AgResults pilot encouraged participation from entities that could produce technically responsive storage solutions and articulate a plan to develop a market for them.
+The Kenya AgResults pilot encouraged participation from entities that could produce technically responsive storage solutions and articulate a plan to develop a market for them.
 The solver pool was relevant to the development impact as technology solutions needed tailoring, distribution networks needed to be developed, and adequate resources were needed to raise awareness among farmers.
 Manufacturers and distributors of the technologies could meet these needs directly or through partnerships with organizations that work with smallholders.
-The solver pool was also robust: A broad array of firms expressed interest in the pilot, including national and international firms active in markets for agricultural inputs, pesticide-treated mosquito nets, agricultural produce (grains and pulses), and storage solutions specifically.
-The number of firms showing interest in the pilot, as well as the number that eventually applied to participate (9 by 2017), demonstrated the potential to reach a scale of operations that could reach the pilot's objectives of 172,000 MT of storage solutions being distributed to 480,000 smallholders by the pilot's end.
+The solver pool was also robust.
+A broad array of firms expressed interest in the pilot, including national and international firms active in markets for agricultural inputs, pesticide-treated mosquito nets, agricultural produce (grains and pulses), and storage solutions specifically.
+The number of firms showing interest in the pilot, as well as the number that eventually applied to participate (9 by 2017) demonstrated a potential scale of operations that could reach the pilot's objectives of 172,000 MT of storage solutions being distributed to 480,000 smallholders by the pilot's end.

-Lessons about defining the incentive structure - the outcomes, qualifying parameters, and prize
+Lessons about defining the incentive structure-the outcomes, qualifying parameters, and prize

-The outcome should be measurable and costeffectively verifiable with adequate qualifying parameters to link the outcome to the development objective.
+The outcome should be measurable and verifiable in a cost-effective way with adequate qualifying parameters to link the outcome to the development objective.

-In defining the parameters on a measurable and verifiable predefined outcome, it is critical to strike a balance between a highly prescriptive approach that can inhibit private sector innovation and introduce burdensome costs, and an excessively laissez-faire approach that may lead solvers to develop the market in ways that undermine realization of the pull mechanism's development objectives.
+In defining the parameters of a measurable and verifiable predefined outcome, it is critical to strike a balance between a highly prescriptive approach that can inhibit private sector innovation and introduce burdensome costs, and an excessively laissez-faire approach that may lead solvers to develop the market in ways that undermine realization of the pull mechanism's development objectives.
 One way to do this is to set parameters on outcomes that mimic the characteristics of the market and product that the pull mechanism intends to promote.
-For example, the parameters can be set to reflect the geographic scope of the target market, the technical parameters of the technology, and the market conditions which are deemed to most likely to lead to establishment of sustainable production and distribution systems for the intended beneficiary.
+For example, the parameters can be set to reflect the geographic scope of the target market, the technical parameters of the products being promoted, and the market conditions which are deemed to most likely to lead to establishment of sustainable production and distribution systems.
 A related lesson is that the seemingly simple option of mandating the desired outcome (e.g. the technology must be sold to smallholders) can impose excessive monitoring and verification requirements on either the solver or pilot management.
-This also highlights the fact that a pull mechanism may not be an optimal means to reach stakeholders who are not well integrated into agricultural input and product markets-these typically include the poorest and most vulnerable smallholders including women.
-Nonetheless, it is worth considering the likelihood of whether this population would eventually benefit once the market is more fully developed, as well as the possibility of freeing up resources to target to these populations as more market-integrated smallholders gain access to them through the market.
+This also highlights the fact that a pull mechanism, during its limited life, may not allow targeting of the poor or vulnerable population of ultimate interest, including women, without adding some complexity.
+In such a case, it is worth considering the likelihood of this population's eventually benefiting once the market is more fully developed.